precice/fluent-adapter/README.md

 ## 1. How to build the Fluent-preCICE adapter:
   * Put the library of preCICE (libprecice.so) into the lnamd64 folder.
-  * Adapt lnamd64/2ddp_host/user.udf line 1 "CSOURCES=...": There are several main udf files The variable SOURCES needs one main udf file and the correspoding .c files.
+  * Adapt lnamd64/2ddp_host/user.udf line 1 "CSOURCES=...": There are several main udf files
+  * The variable SOURCES needs one main udf file and the correspoding .c files:
-      - fsi_udf.c: For FSI simulations.
-Needs fsi.c.
+    + fsi_udf.c: This is the main ANSYS readable file from which FLUENT will call functions during each iteration for FSI simulations.
+Needs fsi.c and fsi.h
-      - wave_profile_udf.c: For wave simulations with inflow profile.
-Needs wave_profile.c.
+    + wave_profile_udf.c: For wave simulations with inflow profile.
+Needs wave_profile.c and wave_profile.h
-      - wave_maker_udf.c: For wave simulations with moving wall.
+    + wave_maker_udf.c: For wave simulations with moving wall.
 Needs wave_maker.c.
-      - fsi_and_wave_profile_udf.c: For FSI + wave simulations.
-Needs fsi.c and
+    + fsi_and_wave_profile_udf.c: For FSI + wave simulations.
+Needs fsi.c and wave_profile.c and respective
-        wave_profile.c.
+                                    header files

-  * Adapt lnamd64/2ddp_host/user.udf line 3 "FLUENT_INC = ..." to the fluent installation
+  * Adapt lnamd64/2ddp_host/user.udf line 3 `FLUENT_INC = ...` to the fluent installation
-    folder which will be of the type *./ansys_inc/v191/fluent*
+    folder which will be of the type `./ansys_inc/v191/fluent`
-  * Adapt the path of the python library in /src/makefile line 19
+  * Adapt the path of the python library in /src/makefile line 19 Example of line 19: `USER_OBJECTS=`pkg-config --cflags --libs libprecice` /usr/lib/x86_64-linux-gnu/libpython2.7.so` **NOTE**: Here it is assumed that the user installs preCICE using cmake with the latest release instructions
-  * Update the Ansys RELEASE version in /src/makefile line 26
+  * Update the Ansys RELEASE version in /src/makefile line 26 Example of line 26: `RELEASE=19.1.0`
-  * Type: make "FLUENT_ARCH=lnamd64" to start the build.
-Add a "clean" to clean it.
+  * Type: `make "FLUENT_ARCH=lnamd64"` to start the build
+  * Use `make clean` to clean build process

 --------------------------------------------------------------------------------